 We’ve all heard stories on the news about the dangers online.
 From online predators to cyberbullying to inappropriate content, children are vulnerable to the vast amounts of content on the Internet as well as others lurking online.
 Yes, we’ve all heard about these dangers – but do we really understand how serious they are?
 More importantly, do our kids?
 For parents and kids alike, looking into cyberbullying statistics provided by the likes of BroadbandSearch could be very beneficial to combatting cyberbullying in your household.

 One of the top reasons that parents choose to monitor their children’s online activities is out of concern that their kid has become a victim of online danger.
-One of these dangers is cyberbulliyng, which they can encounter on things like Facebook, Twitter and Instagram.
+One of these dangers is cyberbulliyng, and these cyber security facts suggest that 34% of people feel like they have been cyberbullied recently.
+And that isn’t good.
+Yes, we don’t know who or what is on the internet, but people shouldn’t go onto it feeling scared or vulnerable.
+With the rise in social media, more children could experience cyberbullying, which they can encounter on things like Facebook, Twitter and Instagram.
 Apps exist that allow people to get things like instagram followers free, and they can really be both a blessing and a curse.
 Allowing kids to feel good about themselves because of their follower count, while also opening them up to encountering people who may be unfriendly.

 It is estimated that about half of kids will experience cyberbullying at some point during their life and half of the kids who experience cyberbullying do not turn to an adult for help (Megan Meier Foundation, 2016).
 Bullying, especially in the form of cyberbullying, can have drastic effects such as decreasing self-esteem, depression, and in some tragic cases, suicide.